ulivz/markdown-it-chain/README.md

 ## Worth Reading

-In order to ensure the consistency of the chained API world, `webpack-it-chain` is developed directly on the basis of [webpack-chain](https://github.com/neutrinojs/webpack-chain) and ensures that the usage is completely consistent.
+In order to ensure the consistency of the chained API world, `markdown-it-chain` is developed directly on the basis of [webpack-chain](https://github.com/neutrinojs/webpack-chain) and ensures that the usage is completely consistent.

 Here are some things worth reading that come from `webpack-chain`: